Carlinhos Brown: Solo career

-On the heels of Timbalada's success, in 1996 Brown launched a solo album called 『Alfagamabetizado』, on which he sang, composed, and played the instruments.
+On the heels of Timbalada's success, in 1996 Brown released a solo album called Alfagamabetizado, on which he sang, composed, and played the instruments.
 That year also saw Brown appearing on the album Roots by the Brazilian metal band Sepultura.

 In 1997, Brown made a cameo appearance performing the song "A Namorada" in the 1997 American film Speed 2: Cruise Control, and appeared on the film's soundtrack.
 He also appeared in a Brazilian movie, Navalha na Carne (Razor in the Flesh).

 In 1998, he collaborated with Bonga and Marisa Monte on the track "Mulemba Xangola" for the AIDS benefit compilation album Onda Sonora: Red Hot + Lisbon produced by the Red Hot Organization.

 Brown's second album, Omelete Man, was released in 1998, and was followed by a third album, Bahia do Mundo, Mito e Verdade, in 2001.

+In 2001, Brown had an infamous appearance at the Rock in Rio festival.
+Along with his music not being embraced by a crowd of mostly Guns N' Roses fans, Brown ordered to shut down the firehoses that sprayed the audience with water in the preceding performance by Pato Fu to alleviate the intense Rio de Janeiro heat, making the displeased concertgoers throw water bottles at him during the entire concert.

-He released Carlinos Brown É Carlito Marrón in 2003 and collaborated with DJ Dero on the 2004 album Candyall Beat.
+He released Carlinhos Brown É Carlito Marrón in 2003 and collaborated with DJ Dero on the 2004 album Candyall Beat.
 The Carlito Marrón album achieved considerable success in Spain, where it was repackaged a year later with extra tracks, achieving a hit single "Maria Caipirinha" (with DJ Dero) on the Spanish charts in 2004.
 Carlinhos Brown remains active in the Salvador da Bahía community, founding the Pracatum Music School in the Candeal neighborhood in 1994 as a non-profit organization dedicated to education, cultural, and community development programs in the city, including a professional music school.
 In addition, he has his own recording label, Candyall Records.
 Brown has also begun painting, and his art works have been well received.